chrisbautista/boxerjs/README.md

 ## Troubleshooting

-If you find a bug, sent a pull request or thought of a great idea to extend  boxerjs, shoot me an email at chris at codespud dot com
+If you find a bug, send a pull request or thought of a great idea to extend  boxerjs, shoot me an email at chris at codespud dot com